osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - [ ] Reject multi-table definitions at the API boundary with an explicit error.
 - [ ] Add Quartz scheduling with an explicit timezone per job.
 - [ ] Add asynchronous execution and monitoring.
-- [ ] Add run history, operational counters, persisted log excerpts, and error details.
+- [ ] Add run history, operational counters, persisted log excerpts, and error details. *(Run history plus row counters and durations are already persisted per `JobRun` since Phase 1b; log excerpts and API-facing error detail remain pending.)*
 - [ ] Return and persist the indeterminate-sink warning on cancellation.
 - [ ] Add local-user authentication with Spring Security and PostgreSQL sessions.
 - [ ] Add global roles `ADMIN`, `OPERATOR`, and `VIEWER`.
 - [ ] Add per-job ACLs for `VIEW`, `EDIT`, `EXECUTE`, and `CANCEL`.
 - [ ] Add the planning and monitoring frontend to the `replicadb-server` package.
 - [ ] Add audit events, retention purge jobs, and secure bootstrap of the first administrator.
-- [ ] Keep credentials outside persisted job payloads.
+- [x] Keep credentials outside persisted job payloads. **Enforced in Phase 1b**: `JobDefinition`'s compact constructor rejects a `sourcePassword`/`sinkPassword` that is not `null` or an `${env:VARIABLE}` reference, and rejects connection strings with embedded credentials, so `job_definition` never holds a literal secret.

 ### Priority 3: Optional Distributed Deployment